Males up to 85, females up to 95mm total length. Tail length slightly shorter

 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Belgium, Czech Republic, France, Germany, Italy, Luxembourg, Netherlands, Portugal, Spain, Switzerland, United Kingdom
+Country distribution from AmphibiaWeb's database: Belgium, Czech Republic, France, Germany, Luxembourg, Netherlands, Portugal, Spain, Switzerland, United Kingdom

 T. helveticus has a subatlantic distribution.
 Its range is restricted

 to western Europe: from Scotland to the northern part of the Iberian Peninsula;